Multiconfigurational short-range on-top pair-density functional theory: THEORETICAL BACKGROUND

 \

-In this work, we substitute the spin density occurrences within the usual short-range exchange-correlation functionals (Eq. \eqref{energy_density}) with the pair density dependent expression of the spin polarization, Eq. \eqref{pair_rho_s}: $\rho_\mathrm{S}\rightarrow\check{\rho}_\mathrm{S}$ if $\check{\rho}_\mathrm{S}>0$, imaginary values are ignored.
+In this work, we follow Li Manni \textit{et al.}\cite{li2014multiconfiguration} and substitute the spin density occurrences within the usual short-range exchange-correlation functionals (Eq. \eqref{energy_density}) with the pair density dependent expression of the spin polarization, Eq. \eqref{pair_rho_s}: $\rho_\mathrm{S}\rightarrow \Re(\check{\rho}_\mathrm{S}$).
 The exchange-correlation energy can thus be expressed for a short-range \emph{translated} on-top pair local density approximation (sr$t$LDA) functional as,

 With this translation of the short-range functional, all new contributions needed to extend the MC-srDFT model into the MC-srPDFT model will emerge from the short-range exchange-correlation terms.
 The new additional expressions (not occuring in MC-srDFT) needed for a fully variational direct second-order optimization of the MC-srPDFT model will be the focus of the following Section.